 Clinical Negligence: The most common types of medical negligence you can claim compensation for in the UK

-Clinical negligence: discover what clinical negligence actually is and the most common types of medical accident that can give rise to claims for personal injury in the UK.
+Discover what a clinical negligence negligence claim for compensation is together with the most common types of medical accident that can give rise to claims – from hospital error & nursing mistake to medical misdiagnosis & GP negligence.

 What is a clinical negligence claim for compensation?